cables-gl/cables_docs/md/8_audio/working_with_audio.md

 #### Filters

 If you want to filter your signal, attenuate or exagerate certain frequencies, there are multiple ops at your disposal.
 For simple equalizing tasks, the [ThreeBandEqualizer](https://cables.gl/op/Ops.WebAudio.ThreeBandEqualizer) op is recommended.
-It features 3 bands with different filter types.
+It features three bands with different filter types.
 Have a look at the [example](https://cables.gl/edit/5fd7862f7c7e326dfef723e5) for a more detailed explanation.

 In addition to the ThreeBandEqualizer, we have a more "DJ-Style" filter operator, the [CutFilter](https://cables.gl/op/Ops.WebAudio.CutFilter) op.
 It features a low- and a highpass filter with different slope characteristics, similiar to a DJ mixer.
 Have a look at the [example patch](https://cables.gl/edit/5fd78ab37c7e326dfef723ee).

 The last filter is the [BiquadFilter](https://cables.gl/op/Ops.WebAudio.BiquadFilter_v2).
-This filter is a single filter that features all availible filter types in the WebAudio standard.
+This filter is a single filter that features all availible filter types in the [WebAudio standard](https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode/type).
 If you are looking for more advanced filters, then this is the op to go.
 Have a look at it's [example patch](https://cables.gl/edit/5fd8b8de1d3e0022a8736fef).

 **IMPORTANT NOTE ON FILTER Q VALUES!!!: WATCH OUT FOR HIGH Q VALUES, THEY CAN CREATE LOUD AND UNPLEASANT FEEDBACK.
 ESPECIALLY WHEN WORKING WITH HEADPHONES ON LOUD VOLUMES THERE IS A POTENTIAL FOR EAR DAMAGE!!**